 The County has identified a number of potential risks to its future financial performance.
-Such risks include, but are not limited to, the continuation of slow growth in County sales tax revenues, a continued cooling off of the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments, the continued commitment to institutionalization of financial and managerial reforms, the stability of NHCC, the future of the New York Racing Association and Off-Track Betting Corporations in the State, and the recognition of the liability associated with retiree health insurance required by GASB Statement No. 45 ("GASB 45") issued by the Government Accounting Standards Board ("GASB").
+See "2009 Gap-Closing Contingency Plan".
+Such risks include, but are not limited to, a decline in County sales tax revenues, a decline in the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments, the continued commitment to institutionalization of financial and managerial reforms, the stability of NHCC, the future of the New York Racing Association and Off-Track Betting Corporations in the State, and the recognition of the liability associated with retiree health insurance required by GASB Statement No. 45 ("GASB 45") issued by the Government Accounting Standards Board ("GASB").
 GASB 45 requires municipalities and school districts to account for other post-employment benefits ("OPEB") much like they already account for pension liabilities, generally adopting the actuarial methodologies used for pensions, with adjustments for the different characteristics of OPEB and the fact that most municipalities and school districts have not set aside any funds against this liability.
-GASB 45 does not require municipalities or school districts to report a net OPEB obligation at the start.
 The County is in compliance with the requirements of GASB 45 and as of January 1, 2008, the County's unfunded accrued liability for OPEB is \$3.342 billion.

 The 2009-2012 Multi-Year Financial Plan identifies a number of contingencies the County could exercise in the event that risks emerge which threaten the County's financial performance.
-For example, the County may continue using surplus current-year resources to defray non-recurring expenses in the out-years of the Multi-Year Financial Plan.
+For example, the County may continue using surplus current-year resources, if any, to defray non-recurring expenses in the out-years of the Multi-Year Financial Plan.
 The County has established various restricted reserve funds pursuant to the GML, including a Retirement Contribution Reserve Fund, an Employee Accrued Liability Reserve Fund, and a Reserve for the Retirement of Bonded Indebtedness.
 Such reserves are projected to total approximately \$28.3 million as of the end of the 2008 fiscal year and are projected to be approximately \$4.2 million as of December 31, 2009.
 These reserves may be utilized with the approval of the County Legislature.

-The County has been monitoring the ongoing financial dislocation and its potential impact on County finances.
+The County has been monitoring the ongoing economic and financial crisis and its potential impact on County finances.
 The County has prepared a contingency plan that includes program reductions, new sources of revenue, job cuts and other actions, should future budget projections show a budget imbalance.
+See "2009 Gap-Closing Contingency Plan".

-As discussed herein, the County is required to close substantial budgetary gaps in order to maintain balanced operating results.
+As discussed herein, the County is required to close substantial current and future budgetary gaps in order to maintain balanced operating results.
 There can be no assurance that the County will continue to maintain balanced operating results as required by State law without revenue increases or reductions in County services or entitlement programs.